reliable-ai/fairml-multiverse/interactive-analysis/docs/index.md

 # Introduction

-We try to keep the introduction here short and refer to the [paper](https://arxiv.org/abs/2308.16681) for a proper introduction into the topic and case study used to generate the present results.
+We try to keep the introduction here short and refer to the [paper](https://doi.org/10.1145/3630106.3658974) for a proper introduction into the topic and case study used to generate the present results.

 The basic idea of a multiverse analysis is to *turn implicit decisions into explicit ones*, traversing the garden of forking paths one encounters when conducting an analysis or building a machine learning system.

 By systematically combining many decision options, we can evaluate the influence of these decisions on a certain outcome, in our case the performance and fairness of a machine learning model.

-For this analysis we combined 9 potential design decisions and 3 evaluation decisions (see [Table 1](https://arxiv.org/html/2308.16681v2#S2.T1) in the full paper for an overview).
+For this analysis we combined 9 potential design decisions and 3 evaluation decisions (see [Table 1](https://dl.acm.org/doi/fullHtml/10.1145/3630106.3658974#tab1) in the full paper for an overview).
 By combining these decisions we generate a multiverse with 61440 different system designs / models and 28 evaluation strategies per model.
 Altogether, this results in **1,720,320 universes 🪐** of how a person may design and evaluate this particular system.

 Please note, that just because we included certain decisions or settings in our analysis it does not mean we condone them.
-On the contrary, we strongly advice against applying some of these practices and only include them to raise awareness of their potential harm (see [Section 2.2.1](https://arxiv.org/html/2308.16681v2#S2.SS2.SSS1)).
+On the contrary, we strongly advice against applying some of these practices and only include them to raise awareness of their potential harm (see [Section 2.2.1](https://dl.acm.org/doi/fullHtml/10.1145/3630106.3658974#sec-10)).

+Especially decisions related to the evaluation of a machine learning model also pose the risk of potentially hacking a fairness metric, a concept introduced in [Meding & Hagendorff (2024)](https://link.springer.com/article/10.1007/s13347-023-00679-8).

 </div>